bbc/consumer-contracts/README.md

 ```

 This means that any fields you choose to validate are _required_ by default.
 To indicate that a field is optional, use the [`optional()`](https://github.com/hapijs/joi#anyoptional) modifier.

+If you need to override the default [Joi options](https://github.com/hapijs/joi/blob/v6.10.1/API.md#validatevalue-schema-options-callback), you can use the optional `joiOptions` property in your contract.

 #### Validating the response code